keenan88/isaacsim_ros2_greenhouse/README.md

 2. Follow the instructions in [Nvidia IsaacSim Installation Guide](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_container.html) to:
  - Install Nvidia drivers [compatable with IsaacSim](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html) and [your Nvidia graphics card](https://www.nvidia.com/download/index.aspx).
 You can check your graphics driver version with the command `nvidia-smi`, if you already have Nvidia graphics drivers installed.
  - Install docker engine (not desktop!)
- - Download Nvidia's IsaacSim Docker image
+ - Download Nvidia's IsaacSim Docker image.
+You will need to generate an [NGC Api key](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_container.html#:~:text=Generate%20your%20NGC%20API%20Key)
  - Install the Nvidia container toolkit.
 2. Download the Omniverse Launcher (not SDK) from [Nvidia's website](https://www.nvidia.com/en-us/omniverse/download/).
 To run the .AppImage file, ensure you install `libfuse2`, **not** `fuse`.
 3. Within the Omniverse Launcher, install the streaming client from the "exchange" window.